aenarete/ControlPlots.jl/README.md

 This package provides the following features:

-- the parameters of the plot commands are stored in a struct and returned
-- this struct can be displayed again or stored in a file and loaded later
+- simple plots can be created with the `plot()` function
 - an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function
 - pan and zoom are supported
 - LaTeX can be used for the labels
+- the parameters of the plot commands are stored in a struct and returned
+- this struct can be displayed again or stored in a file and loaded later

 <details>
   <summary>Planned features</summary>